travis-ci/docs-travis-ci-com/user/enterprise/trusty-beta.md

 ---

-**Please note: This is a beta feature.
+> BETA Please note: This is a beta feature.
 We would definitely like to hear if you run into any problems with the Trusty containers.
-If you have any questions or run into problems, please write an email to: [enterprise@travis-ci.com](mailto:enterprise@travis-ci.com?subject=Trusty%20Beta).**
+If you have any questions or run into problems, please write an email to: [enterprise@travis-ci.com](mailto:enterprise@travis-ci.com?subject=Trusty%20Beta).
+{: .beta}

 First of all you need to be running Travis Enterprise 2.1.9 or higher.